James Outman Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.31 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels have the 18th-ranked team ERA among all league pitching staffs (4.39).

-- The Angels rank 13th in baseball in home runs allowed (96 total, 1.1 per game).
+- Angels pitchers combine to rank 15th in baseball in home runs given up (101 total, 1.1 per game).

-- The right-hander's most recent time out was on Saturday against the Arizona Diamondbacks, when he went six innings, surrendering five earned runs while allowing three hits.
+- His most recent time out came on Sunday against the Arizona Diamondbacks, when the left-hander threw six innings, surrendering two earned runs while allowing three hits.

-- The 27-year-old has put up an ERA of 4.29, with 9 strikeouts per nine innings, in 13 games this season.
-Opponents have a .230 batting average against him.
+- The 24-year-old has an ERA of 3.72, with 11.3 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.